ryanstreur/bloggo/content/blog/2019/12/year-in-review.md

 I’ve had to give both my cats another course of oral medication and I’ve been using pill pockets and it’s so, so much better.

-# Ideas for the rest of this Article
+## Ideas for the rest of this Article

 * Get data about media consumption
 * Download Facebook data
 * Download twitter data or pull from API
 * Netflix data?
 Hulu?
 Pocket?

+## The year ahead

+I've been asking some of the people I tend to encounter on a day-to-day basis what they want out of 2020.
+I've gotten a lot of good answers, and those answers have helped me think about my own.